impostorsguides/impostorsguides.github.io/rbenv/part-2/2-ac-content.md

  - We first let the user know that the command was not found by printing an error message to STDERR.
  - We then use the `rbenv whence` command to check which Ruby versions *do* include the requested command.
 If there are any such versions, we print them to the screen.
  - Whether or not we found other Ruby versions containing the requested command, we exit with a return code of 127.
-This exit code [tells the user's shell](https://web.archive.org/web/20220930064126/https://linuxconfig.org/how-to-fix-bash-127-error-return-code){:target="_blank" rel="noopener"} that the command was not found.
+This exit code [tells the user's shell](https://web.archive.org/web/20220930064126/https://linuxconfig.org/how-to-fix-bash-127-error-return-code){:target="_blank" rel="noopener" } that the command was not found.

 <div style="margin: 2em; border-bottom: 1px solid grey"></div>